glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 I analyze my resources, my constraints, and my features (hard skills and soft skills, ...).

-Above all, I define what I want to do and my ambitions: following conferences, coding an open-source project, having a side project, becoming a speaker, losing weight, finishing TV series, reading books, following trainings, giving courses ...
+Above all, I define what I want to do and my ambitions: following conferences, coding an open-source project, having a side project, becoming a speaker, losing weight, finishing TV series, reading books, following training, giving courses ...
-Each goal should be precise, measurable and reachable.
+Each goal should be precise, measurable, and reachable.

 I split my activities into 3 partitions:

 1. **Life activities**: required vital, society or community activities
-   *for example: sleep, eat, wash, practice a physical activity, interact with your environment, do the housework, pay the taxes, see your friends ...*
+   *for example sleep, eat, wash, practice a physical activity, interact with your environment, do the housework, pay the taxes, see your friends ...*
 2. **Work activities**: required activities for your job
-   *for example: commute, work, do a brainstorm, code, participate in a meeting, take break ...*
+   *for example commute, work, do brainstorm, code, participate in a meeting, take a break ...*
 3. **Personal activities**: spare and free activities
    *for example: practice its development personal, relaxation ...*

-I focus me on the **life activities** that composes my lifetime.
-I let on the side the work and personal activities, it is the principle.
+I focus on the **life activities** that compose my lifetime.
+I let on side work and personal activities, it is the principle.

 For example, for the different timescales, I take long: ~hour and short: ~minute.
 I try to evaluate the time of each life activity:

 * sleeping: 7 hours per day
-* washing yourself: 2 times 3 minutes per day for teeth and 15min per day for body
+* washing: 2 times 3 minutes per day for teeth and 15min per day for body
 * eating: 2 times 20 minutes per day for lunch and dinner with 10 minutes per day for the breakfast
 * seeing friends: at least one time per week for several hours
 * practicing sport: 3 hours per week
 * doing the other tasks: several hours per week (taking out the trash, preparing the meals, doing housework, shopping, do-it-yourself ...)

-These activities are not really dependent, and with the same priority for me.
+These activities are not really dependent and with the same priority for me.
 Now I sequence them for each period of a day and of a week.

 I have a **calendar** where I can monitor each timescale and put my tasks, a **weekly planning** for my datelines, and a **to-do list** for daily tasks.